Apply to hold an outdoor event

 - Wedding ceremonies aren’t permitted in Paddington Reservoir Gardens.

-- You do not need a permit or approval to take wedding photos on the same day as the ceremony.
+- You do not need a permit or approval to take wedding photos on the same day as the ceremony, but drones are restricted for use in all spaces.

 Guidelines for holding outdoor events